SurveyMonkey/public_api_docs/includes/_collectors.md

    "subject":"We want your opinion"
 }
 ```
-<aside class="notice">Email Invitations created with the SurveyMonkey API are subject to our <a href="https://www.surveymonkey.com/mp/policy/anti-spam-policy/">Anti Spam Policy</a>.
+<aside class="notice">Email and SMS Invitations created with the SurveyMonkey API are subject to our <a href="https://www.surveymonkey.com/mp/policy/anti-spam-policy/">Anti Spam Policy</a>.
 While you can edit the text surrounding the opt out link to better customize your invitation message, per our Anti-Spam Policy you must clearly explain what the opt out link does, and you should not attempt to hide the link in the message.</aside>

  * `HEAD`: Checks if resource is available
  * `OPTIONS`: Returns available methods and options